Ian Griffiths (footballer)

 Ian James Griffiths (born 17 April 1960) is an English former footballer who played for Tranmere Rovers, Rochdale, Port Vale, Wigan Athletic, Mazda Hiroshima, and Wrexham.
 A winger, he scored 23 goals in 340 league and cup games in the English Football League between 1978 and 1992.
-He spent most of his career in the Third Division and Fourth Division, though did manage to win a league title in Japan and also appeared in the 1991 Welsh Cup Final.
+He spent most of his career in the Third Division and Fourth Division, though he did manage to win a league title in Japan and also appeared in the 1991 Welsh Cup final.